Drumaville Consortium

 The Drumaville Consortium was a group of seven Irish businessmen and one English businessman led by former footballer Niall Quinn, who were involved in the 2006 takeover of English Premier League football club Sunderland A.F.C.
-The consortium was named after the village of Drumaville in Donegal.
+The consortium was named after the village of Drumaville in County Donegal.

 Members

 The consortium consisted of Niall Quinn and eight other businessmen: